Train fault disrupts services at multiple North-East Line stations during peak hour rush

 SINGAPORE: Train services on stretches of the North-East Line (NEL) were suspended during peak hour on Thursday evening (Nov 16), after a train stalled at Clarke Quay station, disrupting travel.

+"Trains are now in full service at all the stations," the statement said.

+Train service was down at multiple stations including Chinatown, Clarke Quay, Little India, Dhoby Ghaut and Farrer Park for a time.

-Train services were only available between HarbourFront and Outram Park and between Farrer Park and Punggol, SBS Transit said in a tweet at 7.03pm on Thursday.
+Train service was still available between HarbourFront and Outram Park and between Farrer Park and Punggol, SBS Transit said in a tweet at 7.03pm on Thursday.

-In an update at 7.47pm, it said that train services were available between HarbourFront and Chinatown stations and between Potong Pasir and Punggol stations.
+In an update at 7.47pm, it said that train service was available between HarbourFront and Chinatown stations and between Potong Pasir and Punggol stations.

 One commuter, Ms Yeo, said that she was stuck inside the train at Clarke Quay station from 6.15pm.
 She later added that commuters eventually managed to get out of the train at about 7.10pm, nearly an hour later.